JiaxinWang22/iDyCoop/README.md

 * **power_corr_sw.m** calculates correlation using a sliding window method

 ## Source Data
+Source data can be downloaded at the OSF repository [here](https://osf.io/cjv9k/) due to large file size.

 **Note1**: Data are organized in tables or structures for each figure in the paper.
 For structural data, the "dim" field contains the description of high-dimensional data arrays.